 Thankfully, the plugin does most of the work for you by default.
 This is why, when you reach the Field Mapping page, your channel’s Attributes already have matching Values.
 For example, in the image above, Google’s “Product title (title)” is mapped to WooCommerce’s “Product name.”

-Field mapping is extremely important.
 By matching fields with attributes, you allow the marketing channel to understand data about your products.
 As a result, the channel accepts your products and features them on its platform.
 On the other hand, inaccurate mapping can cause errors, ultimately leading to the channel rejecting your products.

 In addition, make sure to enter appropriate prefixes and suffixes wherever applicable.
 For example, for the “Price (Price)” field, we should change the prefix from AUD to EUR since we picked Spain for our feed.